kaaproject/kaa/doc/MQTT-Topics/index.md

 In topics, the possible parameters are:
 - {appversion_name} - The application version name where the endpoint is registered.
 - {token} - The endpoint token.
-- {request ID} - This could be a random number between 1 and 99.
+- {request ID} - This could be a random number between 1 and 99. [/{request ID}] means that it's optional
 - {metric_name} - The name of the metric that will be used as the time series name, for example, **temperature**.
 - {command_type} - The command type to be handled by the device, for example, **turn_off**, **turn_on**.